UEFA Youth League domestic champions path ties: latest

 Article summary

-The first round is complete, with the second-round ties on 25/26 October & 1/2 November to decide eight play-off spots.
+The second-round ties over the next two weeks decide eight play-off spots.

 Article top media content